 The traditional loans and reference desks have been replaced by a single service desk - designed to optimise collaboration - along with self-service check-out and check-in facilities.
 The library's reference and high use collections have remained on the ground floor.

 Lyons were also responsible for the refurbishment of the first floor exhibition space in 2013, creating the Noel Shaw Gallery and a flexible space for graduate study and public events; this enhances the Library’s ability to engage with the University and the wider community.

 Into the futureThe Baillieu continued its evolution in 2016, with the north end of the ground floor being transformed into an extended student precinct which links to the prestigious new Arts West building.
-This new library space, designed by NTC Architects, provides over 200 additional seats.
-It offers bookable computers and study booths, a 10-person project room and after-hours access seven days a week.
+This new library space, designed by NTC Architects, provides over 200 additional seats, many with individual power sockets.
+There are bookable computers and study booths, a 10-person project room and after-hours access seven days a week.
 Meanwhile, the south-west section of the ground floor has now been reconfigured to offer yet more project rooms and flexible study spaces.

 The Baillieu’s second floor is now being remodelled to add to and improve our study spaces - again designed by NTC Architects.
 Come and visit the completed south/ central section or have a look at our Projects and Redevelopments website to find out more.